Sony Xperia E1: Hardware

 The Xperia E1 features a 4-inch TFT capacitive touchscreen display with a resolution of 800 by 480 pixels and a pixel density of 233 ppi.
-It has a 3.15 megapixels camera capable of HDR pictures, 4 times smooth zoom and smile detection.
-On the inside, the Xperia E1 features a 1.2 GHz dual-core Qualcomm Snapdragon 200 processor, a 1,750mAh Li-Ion battery, 512MB of RAM, 4GB of internal storage and microSD support up to 32GB.
+It has a 3.15-megapixel camera capable of HDR pictures, 4 times smooth zoom and smile detection.
+On the inside, the Xperia E1 features a 1.2 GHz dual-core Qualcomm Snapdragon 200 processor, a 1,750 mAh Li-ion battery, 512 MB of RAM, 4 GB of internal storage and microSD support up to 32 GB.
 Weighing 120 g, the device measures 118 mm by 62.4 mm by 12 mm.
-The phone includes an FM Radio and, for connectivity, Bluetooth 4.0.
+The phone includes an FM radio and, for connectivity, Bluetooth 4.0.

 Due to the phone itself being music centric, the Xperia E1 includes a dedicated Walkman button found atop the phone that controls the Walkman application and a shaking gesture that handles track navigation.
 It also includes a speaker capable of producing sounds up to 100 decibels.

 Software

-The Xperia E1 comes with Sony's stock Android 4.3 (Jellybean) with some notable applications additions such as Sony's Media applications (Walkman, Album and Videos).
+The Xperia E1 comes with Sony's stock Android 4.3 (Jelly Bean) with some notable applications additions such as Sony's Media applications (Walkman, Album and Videos).
 Additionally, the device also includes Sony's battery stamina mode which increases the phone's standby time up to 4 times.
 Several Google applications (such as Google Chrome, Google Play, Google Voice Search, Google Search, Google Maps for Mobile with Street view and Latitude, Google Talk application) also come preloaded with the device.